ojm-it/modddels_1/modddels_annotations/README.md

   }) { ...
 ```

+If you want to generate a getter to directly access the field from the unvalidated entity, use `@validWithGetter` instead.

 NB : You can create a ValidValueObject or a ValidEntity by directly extending respectively the class ValidValueObject or ValidEntity.

 ### Optional and Nullable types